microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 #### Runtime information

-Use of any of these new DXIL ops will set the `RuntimeDataFunctionInfo::MinShaderTarget` shader model to a minimum of (Version TBD) in the `RDAT` part for the calling function.
+Use of any of these new DXIL ops will set the `RuntimeDataFunctionInfo::MinShaderTarget` shader model to a minimum of 6.10 in the `RDAT` part for the calling function.

 ---